-- Key target indicators targets are set for indicators where improvements can be measured regularly and where improvement can be actively influenced by the Council and its partners; and - Key tracker indicators performance will be tracked but no targets are set for indicators which are long-term and/or which the Council and its partners only partially influence.
+Key target indicators - targets are set for indicators where improvements can be measured regularly and where improvement can be actively influenced by the Council and its partners; and Key tracker indicators - performance will be tracked but no targets are set for indicators which are long-term and/or which the Council and its partners only partially influence.

-Throughout 2016/17, 70% (40) of our target indicators improved or maintained performance and 69% (41) were approaching, meeting or exceeding target.
-For tracker indicators, 66% (58) improved or maintained performance.
-90% (186) of Council Plan actions have been achieved or are on target to be achieved by the deadline.
+Throughout 2017/18, 73% (74) of our key performance indicators improved or maintained performance and 27% (27) deteriorated compared to 12 months earlier.
+93% (68) of Council Plan actions have been achieved or are on target to be achieved by the deadline and 7% (5) of actions slipped.

-You will be able to find the full Quarter Four 2016/17 Performance Management Report on the Durham County Council website after it is approved by Cabinet on 14 June 2017.
+You will be able to find the full Quarter 4 2017/18 Performance Management Report on the Council's website after it is approved by Cabinet on 13 June 2018.